Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 As Christian parents, it can be hard to know how to tackle somewhat difficult concepts and things in the Bible, but they are so important!

-For example, the Holy Trinity is such a beautiful picture of just the immeasurable sovereignty of God, and something that we as humans can’t really wrap our minds around.
+For example, the concept of the trinity is such a beautiful picture of just the immeasurable sovereignty of God, and something that we as humans can’t really wrap our minds around.

-But, it is something that is essential to our faith, and it’s important to learn about the trinity and teach that to our children as well!
+But, it is something that is essential to our Christian faith, and it’s important to learn about the Holy trinity and teach that to our young children as well!

 First, we need to make sure we open our Bibles and understand what God says about the trinity, and pray before we can teach it to our children, right?